September 18-19, 2025

 To be announced.

-MCAA survey on ECR well-being and DEI
+MCAA work on ECR well-being and DEI

 Speaker

-MCAA Chair Gian Maria Greco
+Chair Gian Maria Greco, MCAA

 3-minute short pitches by 5 MSCA fellows and alumni.
 Showcasing their scientific breakthroughs.